zhangleiworld/gapfill_by_reads/README.md

-The pipeline for filling the gaps by reads.
-The pipeline includes an bash command line and other four python scripts.
+The pipeline is used for filling the gaps by reads, which includes an bash command line and other four python scripts.